 Due to their lack of not being able to try something new, negative people will always answer/reply with a ‘but’.
 But what if it doesn’t work out?
 But what if this or that happens?

 So how do you remain positive when dealing with negative people?
 Probably very straightforward, but sometimes easier said than done…

 1) Focus on positive things

-Remaining positive around negative people or a negative situation is actually very difficult to do.
+Remaining positive around negative people is not an easy thing to do.
 It takes work to shift your focus and not allow negativity to affect your entire day.
 It also requires you to be aware of your own ‘positive’ triggers.

 For example, if you’re having to deal with negative people at work you could use your lunch break to recharge and do the following:

 - Listen to your favourite podcasts

 It may sound cheesy but I always print out inspirational quotes and stick them around my desk.
 You can’t control your environment, but you do determine how it affects you.

 The more you’re able to stay away from the unnecessary drama the better.
 It’s okay to disengage yourself from conversations that will not edify, inspire or motivate you.
 Having to deal with drama on a daily basis actually requires a lot of energy.